 - Organizational plan

-- Recruiting, hiring, and onboarding (including contracts, applicant tracking procedures, I-9 forms, employee data collection, etc.)
+- Recruiting, small business hiring, and onboarding (including contracts, applicant tracking procedures, I-9 forms, employee data collection, etc.)

 - Compensation and benefits